Police Frequently Asked Questions

 How do I find out if someone is in jail?

 The Tualatin Police Department does not have a facility to hold prisoners.
 Persons arrested are booked at the Tualatin Police Department and either cited and released or transported to the Washington County Jail.

-How do I inquire about Found or Seized Property?
+How do I inquire about lost or found property?

 Please visit the Tualatin Police Department Lost and Found property page.
 We make every attempt to keep this page current as we obtain items.

 How do I report an accident to Police?

 In the case of an emergency always call 911.
 For a non-emergency such as damages found on your vehicle with no suspect information you can report it to the Non-Emergency/ Dispatch number at 503.629.0111.
 Typically to complete the report the Officer will need to see the vehicle damage.
 You may be asked to bring the vehicle to the Tualatin Police Department if the accident occurred in Tualatin.

 What if I hit a vehicle or property, and no one is around?